FRIDAY 17 NOVEMBER 2023

 SATURDAY 18 NOVEMBER 2023

-Informal ‘Boma Braai’ at the Cattle Baron Restaurant (not included and can be booked and paid for during registration)
+Informal ‘Boma Braai’ at the Cattle Baron Restaurant (not included in registration fee and limited to guests who have indicated attendance)

 A braai is South Africa’s answer to the barbecue – but it’s so much more than that.
 It’s a special South African feast that can last for hours, and a fundamental part of South African culture.
 It is a gathering of friends and family around a wood-fire grill in celebration.